 5. Disable Events to Make VBA Code Run Faster

-Events can be triggered when you change any cell in a worksheet or when you activate any worksheet or when you open any workbook.
-In such cases, events can lead to unwanted results or can do the macro run slower.
+Events can be triggered when you change any cell in a worksheet when you activate any worksheet or when you open any workbook.
+In such cases, events can lead to unwanted results or can make the macro run slower.

 You can use the corresponding code to disable events.

 As well as you can use the corresponding code to enable events.